Who Are the Equity Release Council?

 The Council Regulates Legitimate Equity Release Providers

-The Equity Release Council is there to help you recognise the equity release companies to avoid:
+The Equity Release Council is there to help you recognise the equity release companies to avoid, such as:

 - Plan providers who don’t have a ‘no negative equity guarantee.’